Mik-el/SQL-Database-Example/README.md

 # SQL Database Example
 ## Disclaimer
 1) The code I'm sharing contains comments and variable names in italian. (but maybe you'll result to understand since the code is quite easy)
 2) The codes could have errors.
-If you find them you can use Github you can fix the code.
+If you find them you can use Github to fix it.
 Thank you!

 ## What is SQL
 SQL (Structured Query Language ) is a programming langauge to manage data held in a relational database management system (RDBMS).